liornm/liornm.github.io/index.md

 Popular [summary](https://hackernoon.com/bluetooth-hacking-cheating-in-elliptic-curve-billiards-c092fdf70aae) of our attack by Tal Be'ery.

-The work is part of my thesis at the Technion - Israel Institute of Technology.
+The work is part of my thesis at the Technion - Israel Institute of Technology, with special thanks to my thesis advisor Prof. Eli Biham.

 <p align="center">
 <img src="img/bt_ppls.png" alt="drawing" width="200"/></p>